IonoclastBrigham/lmno/README.md

 Writing Grammars
 ----------------

 One writes grammar files in a language that is functionally very similar to standard Backus-Nauer Form.
 You may include inline code to be executed for each reduction, e.g. for building a parse tree, or directly executing interpreted code.
-Further details can be found in the LMNO [wiki].
+Further details can be found in the LMNO [wiki](https://github.com/IonoclastBrigham/lmno/wiki).